sadiamith/openai/README.md

 # frontEnd_Challenge

-Please clone the git repo, run yarn install and then run yarn dev on the command line to start the application.
+Please clone the git repo, run "yarn install" and then run "yarn dev" on the command line to start the application.

 Screenshot of the application attached below: